-- (3) For the purposes of Article 66(2): - (a) an Employee's Basic Wage shall not be less than fifty percent (50%) of the Employee's Annual Wage; - (b) the daily rate of an Employee's Basic Wage shall be calculated by dividing the Employee's Basic Wage by three hundred and sixty five (365); and - (c) all references to an Employee's Basic Wage and Annual Wage shall be to those applicable to the Employee on the Employee's Termination Date. - (4) Where the Qualifying Scheme Commencement Date or Termination Date occurs part-way through a year of service of an Employee, the Gratuity Payment in respect of the Employee for the part year of service shall be calculated on a pro rata basis.
+- (3) For the purposes of Article 66(2): - (a) an Employee's Basic Wage shall not be less than fifty percent (50%) of the Employee's Annual Wage; - (b) the daily rate of an Employee's Basic Wage shall be calculated by dividing the Employee's Basic Wage by three hundred and sixty five (365); - (c) all references to an Employee's Basic Wage and Annual Wage shall be to those applicable to the Employee on the Employee's Termination Date; and - (d) where an Employee is employed by an Employer by way of multiple fixed term contracts, the aggregate of all fixed terms of employment served by the Employee shall determine the years of service of the Employee, provided that the fixed term contracts are in succession of each other, or an offer in respect of a new fixed term contract has already been made to the Employee at the expiry of the existing one.

-- (5) An Employer may deduct from a Gratuity Payment any amounts due and owing to the Employer by an Employee pursuant to the provisions of Articles 20 or 28(2). - (6) An Employer may transfer to a Qualifying Scheme the Gratuity Transfer Amount in respect of an Employee at any point subsequent to the Qualifying Scheme Commencement Date and, where such transfer takes place with the prior written consent of an Employee, the Employer shall be relieved of any obligation to: - (a) make a Gratuity Payment to the Employee under Article 66(1); or - (b) make up any negative difference between: - (i) the value of the Money Purchase Benefits acquired in the Qualifying Scheme with the Gratuity Transfer Amount; and - (ii) the value of the Gratuity Payment that the Employee would have been entitled to under Article 66(1) at the Employee's actual Termination Date had the Gratuity Transfer Amount not been transferred to a Qualifying Scheme. - (7) From the Qualifying Scheme Commencement Date an Employer shall, on a monthly basis, pay to a Qualifying Scheme, for the benefit of each Employee who is not an Exempted Employee, an amount equal to at least the Core Benefits, which shall be calculated as follows: - (a) five point eight three percent (5.83%) of an Employee's Monthly Basic Wage for the first five (5) years of an Employee's service, inclusive of any period of employment or Secondment served prior to the Qualifying Scheme Commencement Date; and - (b) eight point three three percent (8.33%) of an Employee's Monthly Basic Wage for each additional year of service, provided that where an Employee's Termination Date occurs part-way through a month, the Core Benefits payable by an Employer in respect of an Employee shall be calculated on a pro rata basis in respect of the part of the month served in employment, and which may be paid directly to the Employee pursuant to Article 19(1)(d).
+- (4) Where the Qualifying Scheme Commencement Date or Termination Date occurs part-way through a year of service of an Employee, the Gratuity Payment in respect of the Employee for the part year of service shall be calculated on a pro rata basis. - (5) An Employer may deduct from a Gratuity Payment any amounts due and owing to the Employer by an Employee pursuant to the provisions of Articles 20 or 28(2). - (6) An Employer may transfer to a Qualifying Scheme the Gratuity Transfer Amount in respect of an Employee at any point subsequent to the Qualifying Scheme Commencement Date and, where such transfer takes place with the prior written consent of an Employee, the Employer shall be relieved of any obligation to: - (a) make a Gratuity Payment to the Employee under Article 66(1); or - (b) make up any negative difference between: - (i) the value of the Money Purchase Benefits acquired in the Qualifying Scheme with the Gratuity Transfer Amount; and - (ii) the value of the Gratuity Payment that the Employee would have been entitled to under Article 66(1) at the Employee's actual Termination Date had the Gratuity Transfer Amount not been transferred to a Qualifying Scheme. - (7) From the Qualifying Scheme Commencement Date an Employer shall, on a monthly basis, pay to a Qualifying Scheme, for the benefit of each Employee who is not an Exempted Employee, an amount equal to at least the Core Benefits, which shall be calculated as follows: - (a) five point eight three percent (5.83%) of an Employee's Monthly Basic Wage for the first five (5) years of an Employee's service, inclusive of any period of employment served prior to the Qualifying Scheme Commencement Date; and - (b) eight point three three percent (8.33%) of an Employee's Monthly Basic Wage for each additional year of service, provided that where an Employee's Termination Date occurs part-way through a month, the Core Benefits payable by an Employer in respect of an Employee shall be calculated on a pro rata basis in respect of the part of the month served in employment, and which may be paid directly to the Employee pursuant to Article 19(1)(d).